hassaandev/Modules-Instances-tranzboxmod.appsot.com/README.md

 # Modules Hello World

-This is a sample application using the Google App Engine [Modules API][10].
+This is a sample application created by hsn91 using the Google App Engine [Modules API][10].
 It demonstrates how to create multiple modules serving different functions as well as custom routing to different modules.